 • Often the female is infatuated with a “wedding” more than a marriage.
 The wedding is the ultimate showcase and the relationship then quickly subsides afterwards.
 Beware young men on this one!
 (Delores Stone)

 • Snared by the $40 billion wedding industry machinery, brides and their relatives are mauled and squeezed until they come up with a sum large enough to buy a small car or two.
-“The belief attached is that if I spend hand over fist —if everything’s perfect —we’ll have a great day and a great marriage,” said Sheryl Paul Nissinen, a bridal counselor in Los Angeles and author of “The Conscious Bride: Women Unveil Their True Feelings about Getting Hitched” (New Harbinger Publications).
+“The belief attached is that if I spend hand over fist —if everything’s perfect —we’ll have a great day and a great marriage,” said Sheryl Paul Nissinen, author of “The Conscious Bride: Women Unveil Their True Feelings about Getting Hitched”.
 But future brides certainly know that dress designers, florists, caterers and others in the matrimonial bazaar are playing upon their deepest, most childish fairy-tale dreams.
 That’s not the problem.

-• So many celebrate the wedding by putting forth months and months of work ahead of time into planning for and preparing for this sacred event.
+• So many celebrate the wedding by putting forth months and months of work while preparing for this sacred event.
 And it’s good that couples hold the wedding ceremony as something of honorable esteem to be celebrated.
 It’s a sacred God-honoring event.
 And then after the wedding ceremony there’s an immediate wedding reception held in celebration.
-Also, so much work is put forth ahead of time so the reception is a true celebration, which is also good —it’s a joyous time to enjoy with all those that witnessed the marriage of two individuals who have pledged to now promised to “love, honor, and cherish each other, until death parts them”
+Also, so much work is put forth ahead of time so the reception is a true celebration.
+This is also good.
+It’s a joyous time to enjoy with all those that witnessed the marriage of two individuals who have pledged to now promised to “love, honor, and cherish each other, until death parts them”

-From that day forward for the rest of their lives, a new life together as husband and wife begins —set forth as a team, with God and for God.
+From that day forward for the rest of their lives, a new life together as husband and wife begins.
+They then set forth as a team, with God and for God.
 For the act of marriage is ALL ABOUT GOD.
-It’s not about us —we get that so twisted around.
+It’s not about us.
+We get that so twisted around.
 It’s all about God.
 We miss the “mission of marriage.”
 (Cindy Wright)

-• WOMEN: Some men can never be husbands until they have been brides, until they have been the bride of Christ, they can’t be your husband or any woman’s husband.
+Some men can never be husbands until they have been brides, until they have been the bride of Christ,they can’t be your husband or any woman’s husband.
 Because the qualities that you want in a man are going to be qualities of love, kindness, tenderness, gentleness, and honesty —those are qualities that are in God visited upon men.
 If that man is superficial with God, you have no guarantee that that man is going to maintain those qualities.

 And there are some men who can simply never, ever be married.
 They can have dogs and cats, but they can’t have a human in that house with them because when a man isn’t submitted to the Lordship of Christ, he can become irresponsible or abusive, and both of those will drive you crazy.
 And so you check that man for his faithfulness in church, his faithfulness in the Bible, his faithfulness to his mother and his father, his commitment to moral purity.
 Look for those things in him, because that’s the North Star that gives you a reasonable assurance of his character.
 That’s the fountain out of which will grow your affection is the continuity of that character.